What is income?

 If you are receiving a state pension, HMRC normally try to collect the tax due on this at the same time as the tax due on the occupational or personal pension.

-After the end of the tax year, your pension payer should give you a form P60 or annual statement showing your total pension and tax deducted.
+For regular pensions, after the end of the tax year, your pension payer should give you a form P60 or annual statement showing your total pension and tax deducted.
 You should keep this form safe in case you need it to fill in a tax return or repayment claim or you get a tax calculation from HMRC showing you have paid too much tax or too little tax.
 You will not receive a similar statement from HMRC or Department for Work and Pensions (DWP) for the state pension, so you will need to keep your own records of the sums due and paid to you.

 If you are thinking of retiring abroad, you should read our separate guidance on how you will be taxed.